 Depression can be broken into two categories depending on the severity of symptoms.
-Major depressive disorder is severe and is categorized by persistent feelings of hopelessness and worthlessness.
-Persistent depressive disorder is also a chronic form of depression, but it is considered more mild.
+A major depressive disorder is severe and is categorized by persistent feelings of hopelessness and worthlessness.
+A persistent depressive disorder is also a chronic form of depression, but it is considered milder.

 Interestingly enough, this theory has been debunked over and over in the field of medical science.
 Although serotonin is a neurotransmitter that is necessary for the regulation of happiness, anxiety, and well-being, research is showing that it is not low serotonin levels that are causing depression.
 Clinical-depression.co.uk explains it like this:

 “Serotonin is produced in the brain on an ongoing basis and in response to pleasure-giving experiences, in a normally healthy system.
 But if that system becomes less than healthy, if it is depressed for example, serotonin levels can drop.
 But low levels didn't cause the depression!”